Arbeidstilsynet/action-check-changes/README.md

 # Arbeidstilsynet/action-check-changes

 Action to check for changes to files.

 The main mode is automatically comparing to last successful workflow run in the same branch.
+This can be used for safe continuous delivery/deployment taking into consideration previous runs.

-This action can also be used for basic comparison to a chosen `base-ref`, skipping the lookup of workflow runs.
+It can also be used for direct comparison to a chosen `base-ref`, skipping the lookup of workflow runs.

-This action can be used for safe continuous delivery/deployment taking into consideration previous runs.

 Resolution order for base commit: